 Contents of this article:

-Caffeine belongs to a group of medicines called central nervous system (CNS) stimulants.
+It belongs to a group of medicines called central nervous system (CNS) stimulants.

 Caffeine's use as an alertness aid should only be occasional.
 It is not intended to replace sleep and should not regularly be used for this purpose.

 In the United States (U.S.), more than 90 percent of adults use caffeine regularly, with an average consumption of more than 200 milligrams of caffeine per day.
 This is more caffeine than in two 6-ounce cups of coffee or five 12-ounce cans of soft drink.